The polymer £5 and £10 notes have arrived

 As the UK currency changes, Cummins Allison is able to adapt our currency processing solutions to grow along with it.
 It's imperative that your processing equipment is future- ready; that doesn't necessarily mean you have to invest in a new piece of equipment.
 Customers can turn to Cummins Allison and our breadth of currency processing solutions that are upgradeable, maintain high speeds and offer the most advanced counterfeiting detection features.

-Customers that have existing Cummins Allison equipment will be able to upgrade their solution in order to begin accepting polymer money and extend the life of existing equipment.
+Customers that have existing Cummins Allison equipment will be able to upgrade their solution in order to begin accepting polymer notes and extend the life of existing equipment.
 Consider adding a Preventative Maintenance Agreement (PMA) which reduces operating costs by extending the productive life and increasing the reliability of your products.